 The types of information properly exchanged during discovery planning are not privileged.
-These types of information include: search terms,115 names of custodians, systems from which information will be retrieved, and the eDiscovery process developed by the parties for use in the case.
-Further, describing discovery processes does not disclose trial strategy or limit counsel from being strong advocates for their clients' interests.
+These types of information include: search terms, 116 names of custodians, systems from which information will be retrieved, and the eDiscovery process developed by the parties for use in the case.
+Discovery planning need not disclose trial strategy or limit counsel from being strong advocates for their clients' interests.
 Instead, it ensures a defensible framework inside which the case can proceed.
 Once the discovery plan is agreed upon, counsel can focus on the substantive aspects of and strategies for their case.